 Looking to upgrade your career?
-Look no further.
 Demand for Registered Nurses (RNs) continues to grow as the Baby Boomer generation ages, adding patients to the network and removing retiring nurses from the workforce.
-In fact, according to April 2019 data from the Bureau of Labor Statistics, Registered Nurse will be one of the three fastest-growing professions in the US over the next several years, with more than a million new and replacement RNs needed by 2026.
+In fact, according to recent data from the Bureau of Labor Statistics, Registered Nurse will be one of the three fastest-growing professions in the US over the next several years, with more than a million new and replacement RNs needed by 2026.

 But what if your grades weren't so hot when you obtained that first degree?
 What if your GPA wasn't quite a perfect 4.0—or even a slightly less perfect 3.0?
 Can you still get into an accelerated nursing program?

 You may need to get creative.
 You'll definitely need an open mind about which schools you're willing to attend (including possibly relocating to make it happen).
 Finally, you'll need to work hard—not just to get into nursing school, but once you've been accepted.
 But you can definitely still get into an accelerated degree program.

 8 ways to get accepted into nursing school